5 things to do around McHenry County: Last chance for egg hunts

 1. Easter is quickly approaching, so if you still want to get an egg hunt in, this is your weekend.

-The Huntley Park District will host a flashlight egg hunt from 8 to 8:45 p.m.
-Friday, and a traditional egg hunt starting at 10 a.m.
+The Huntley Park District will host a flashlight egg hunt 8 to 8:45 p.m.
+Friday and a traditional egg hunt starting at 10 a.m.
 Saturday, both at Deicke Park, 11419 S. Route 47 in Huntley.

 The traditional egg hunt, which includes a photo opportunity with the bunny, is free.